avinashndatascientist/avinashndatascientist/README.md

 <h2 align='center'><strong><a href="https://avinashndatascientist.github.io" target="_blank">Portfolio🌐</a></strong></h2>
 <p align='center'>Analytics & AI Professional</p>

-<p style="text-align: justify;">🔍 Passionate about leveraging cutting-edge tools and technologies. 🌐 Specialized in extracting insights from data, building predictive models, and contributing to innovative solutions. 🚀 Committed to continuous learning and eager to tackle challenges in this dynamic field.</p>
+<p style="text-align: justify;">I am deeply passionate about pushing the boundaries of artificial intelligence.
+My expertise lies in leveraging Python for machine learning and statistical analysis, and I am committed to exploring the transformative potential of Generative AI and Large Language Models (LLM), I thrive on challenges that allow me to leverage my technical skills and creative problem-solving abilities.</p>

 👨🏽‍💻 **Languages and Tools** 🛠️
 <br>